this is the top banner image

 Bunessan and Salen shows

-The Bunessan show takes place in the grounds of Bunessan primary school, usually in the first week of August; the Salen show jist north of the village of Salen on the east of the island, usually the following week.
+The Bunessan show takes place in the grounds of Bunessan primary school, usually in the first week of August; the Salen show just north of the village of Salen on the east of the island, usually the following week.
 These are traditional village agricultural and produce shows; there is fierce competition for the various cups on offer for livestock, baking, arts and crafts, vegetables, and so on.
-There are also side shows and stalls; a chainsaw sculptor will carve animals while you watch, Wings Over Mull often bring a selection of their birds of prey and give a flying demonstration, there are food stalls and stalls selling local produce.
+There are also side shows and stalls; a chainsaw sculptor will carve animals while you watch, and there are food stalls and stalls selling local produce.

 Castles